Understanding the psychology of a breakup can help you avoid getting dumped, get an ex back or recover from being left by someone you love.

 Some guys also decide not to contact an ex anymore (i.e. use the No Contact Rule) and if she doesn’t contact him, then he’ll just move on.

-Yet, either of those approaches don’t work if you are still in love with her.
+Yet, those approaches don’t work if you are still in love with her.

 Love never dies and if you still love your ex, it will stay with you for life.